Ft. Lauderdale: 400 SE 12th St Bldg C, Fort Lauderdale, FL 33316

 Parents and teachers are usually the first ones to notice the symptoms of dyscalculia.
 To be diagnosed with this dyscalculia, one of these two criteria must be present for at least six months, even with expert help to overcome it:

 Dyscalculia can be treated in children since their brains are still developing.
 It’s essential to focus on learning skills and abilities to adapt to this condition and to remediate skills.
-Dyscalculia treatment usually involves one-on-one multisensory instruction learning programs that has a skill hasve a skillymptom-specific focus.
+Dyscalculia treatment usually involves one-on-one multisensory instruction that has a skill-specific focus.

-If you are concerned your child might have dyscalculia, talking to a psychologist, specific learning disability specialist, your child’s doctor or school ESE department director counselor is an excellent first step.
+If you are concerned your child might have dyscalculia, talking to a psychologist, specific learning disability specialist, or school ESE department director is an excellent first step.
 At The Learning Lab, we use a personalized approach to learning.
 The sooner treatment starts, the better the chances for children to adapt to this condition and minimize the impact.